MAKING GODS FOR MEN (Part 1)

 Beloved, when you practice or adopt one man show leadership – doing it all by yourself, drawing attention only to yourself, making people look up to you and depend only upon you; you are simply making a god for your followers or congregation.

 No matter what you say or do, you cannot stop the undiscerning and immature ones among your congregation from worshipping you or treating you as a god.

 Likewise, in your absence, as it was in the case of Moses, you cannot stop them from seeking for another god as a replacement for you.
 It is therefore wisdom to avoid or reject this kind of leadership and its inherent pitfalls or traps.

-Discover more lessons from this incidence in the next piece.
+Discover more lessons from this incidence in the second part of this piece.

 Prayer: My Dear Heavenly Father, I refuse to set myself above Your people or draw the attention and affection of Your people to myself.
 So help me Lord, in Jesus’ name.
 Amen.